HeshanKarunaratne/notes/README.md

     6 .
 Can you override a private or static method in Java?
     - Cannot override a private or static methods in java
-    - We cannot override a private method in sub class because it is not accessible there
+    - We cannot override a private method in subclass because it is not accessible there
     - For static methods if we create a similar method with same return type and same method arguments in child class then it will hide the superclass method, also known as method hiding

     7 .
 Does finally always execute in Java?
     - This will not execute in System.exit() or in System crash

     8 .
 What methods does the Object class have?
-    - clone(), equals(), finalize(), hashCode(), toString(), getClass()
+    - clone(): Creates and return a copy of the object
+    - equals(): Compares the object with another object
+    - finalize(): Called by the GC on an object when GC determines that there are no more references to that object
+    - hashCode(): Returns a hash code value for the object
+    - toString(): Returns a string representation of the object
+    - getClass(): Returns the runtime class of this object

     9 .
 How to make a class Immutable?
     - Declare the class as final
     - Make all fields private and final
-    - Dont provide setter methods for variables
+    - Don't provide setter methods for variables
-    - Initialize all the fields via a constructor
+    - Don't provide any method that modify the objects state

     10 .
-Boxing and unBoxing
+Boxing and unBoxing in Java?
     - Boxing is the process of converting a primitive datatype into an object wrapper datatype
     - Unboxing is the process of converting a value from an object wrapper type back to the native primitive value
+    - Boxing allows primitive data types to be used in collections and other contexts where objects are required

     11 .
 What is JDK, JRE and JVM
     - JDK > JRE > JVM
-    - JDK: Contains JRE and other development tools
+    - JDK: Java Development Kit which includes JRE, tools for compiling, debugging and running the java programs, along with libraries and documentation
-    - JRE: Runtime Environment for the bytecode to execute
+    - JRE: Java Runtime Environment for the bytecode to execute
-    - JVM: Convert bytecode to machine code using a platform independent virtual machine
+    - JVM: Java Virtual Machine interprets compiled java code and translate it into machine code for execution
     - Java Program ---Java compiler--> Java ByteCode ---JVM---> Machine Code

     12 .
 Why main() method is public static?